DebajyotiTalukder2001/Netflix-Clone.github.io/README.md

 [Click Here](https://debajyotitalukder2001.github.io/Netflix-Clone.github.io/)

 **Note: Currently, the TMDB API is facing issues with Jio-IND-Network.
-So, try with different networks like Airtel-IND, VI-IND, etc., or try with a VPN.**
+So, try with different networks like Airtel-IND, Vi-IND, etc., or try with a VPN.**

 <h2>Screenshots:</h2>